yanamelnikova/landing_boilerplate/README.md

 # LandingPlate

-> A modern and landing page boilerplate with webpack and bootstrap.
+> A modern landing page boilerplate with webpack and bootstrap.

 ## Overview